camaraproject/Governance/ProjectCharter.md

 For all votes, voting must be open for at least one week.
 The end date should be clearly stated in the call to vote.
 A vote may be called and closed early if enough votes have come in one way so that further votes cannot change the final decision.

-In all cases, all and only team members are eligible to vote, with the sole exception of the forced removal of a team member, in which said member is not eligible to vote.
+In all cases, all and only participants are eligible to vote, with the sole exception of the forced removal of a participant, in which said participant is not eligible to vote.

-Discussion and votes on personnel matters (including but not limited to team membership and maintainership) are held in private.
+Discussion and votes on personnel matters (including but not limited to team participantship and maintainership) are held in private.
 All other discussion and votes are held in public on the Telco Global API Project mailing list.

 For public discussions, anyone interested is encouraged to participate.
-Formal power to object or vote is limited to team members.
+Formal power to object or vote is limited to participants.

 **Consensus**